homan-uppu/writing/2-Essays/Fear equality.md

 Similarly, even if you believe everything you've read in this essay so far, I assure you that we'll all be very surprised as we see this asymmetry skyrocket on an exponential curve.
 And if you want to act optimally today, you're going to look stupid and be laughed at by the world in the same way that anyone who wore a mask in January 2020 would have been.

-And interestingly during COVID if you were acting optimally, you would have also been ridiculed later in the pandemic because you would have stopped masking before most others did, and would have been hated for putting others' lives at risk.
+And interestingly during COVID if you were acting optimally, you would have also been ridiculed later in the pandemic because you would have stopped masking before most others did, and would have been hated.

-Since we all suck at responding optimally to exponential change, you will always look weird and stupid for acting optimally in an exponentially changing environment.
+Since we all suck at responding optimally to exponential change, you will always look weird and stupid for acting optimally.

-And any change you make in your life that you think is directionally correct will almost certainly not be a strong enough change.
+Also, any change you make in your life that is directionally correct will almost certainly not be a strong enough change.
 In the COVID analogy, if you believed the math that predicted it, even though the optimal strategy in Jan 2020 was to mask up, you would have just washed you hands an extra time thinking it's enough.
+This is because though we understand it intellectually, we don't have the appropriate fear (caution) towards it.

 Our second problem is that we don't have the right emotional response to equality (symmetry).
-Instead of fearing equality as we should, we crave it. [^1] This makes shifting our behaviors towards asymmetry even more difficult than it would have been to act optimally to a viral pandemic.
+Instead of fearing equality as we should, we crave it. [^1] This makes shifting our behaviors to act optimally even more difficult than it would have been to act optimally towards a viral pandemic because we don't crave a pandemic (except maybe psychos) as we crave equality.
+Undoing craving and cultivating fear is more difficult than just cultivating fear.
+And it's not twice as difficult, it's orders of magnitude more difficult because overcoming craving is far more difficult than cultivating fear.

 Our craving for equality blinds us to reality.
 The more disconnected our beliefs are from reality, the more we suffer.
 And reality is slipping away from us quickly.
-Through the following examples I hope to show how far off our intuitions are from the optimal.
+Through the following examples I hope to show how our intuitions are outdated

 ...